Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Methodology

 \subsection{Multilevel Mutli-Head Self-Attention Transformer (MMSA-Transformer)}

-The structure of the MMSA Transformer is shown in Fig. 4.
-It mainly consists of a Multilevel Multi-Head Self-Attention (MMSA) module used to emphasize the importance of information while ignoring invalid information and a feedforward network (FFN), which learns by receiving feature embeddings from feature maps extracted by CIFE for encoding to understand further the relationship between feature regions and the result.
-FFN is then used to output the corresponding probabilities of each label simultaneously, which can be formulated as
+The architectuer of the MMSA Transformer is shown in Fig. 4.
+It mainly consists of a Multilevel Multi-Head Self-Attention (MMSA) used to emphasize the importance of information while ignoring invalid information.
+Moreover, a feed-forward network (FFN) is applied to understand further the relationship among task-related feature information by receiving the reconstructed information from the MMSA.
+FFN then outputs the corresponding probabilities of each label simultaneously rather than in isolation, and the process can be formulated as

-where the $\mathbf{X}$ is the feature information, the $\mathbf{W}^1$ and $\mathbf{W}^2$ denotes the weight matrix of the first layer and the second layer of FFN, respectively, the $Sigmoid$ is the activation function in the activation layer.
+where the $\mathbf{X}$ is the feature information, the $\mathbf{W}^1$ and $\mathbf{W}^2$ denotes the weight matrix of the first the second layer of FFN, respectively, the $Sigmoid$ is the activation function.

-Traditionally, the Transformer relies heavily on the Multi-Head Self-Attention mechanism, as shown in \textbf{Left} of Fig. 5.
-However, this mechanism increases the model's resource consumption and inference time while giving it a more robust understanding.
-For this reason, we design and propose MMSA, an efficient, low-overhead self-attention mechanism, as shown in \textbf{Right} of Fig. 5.
-Next, we first briefly introduce the traditional multi-headed attention mechanism, while our proposed MMSA is presented and analyzed afterward.
+Traditionally, the Transformer-based models rely heavily on the Multi-Head Self-Attention (MHSA) to capture the critical information on data, as shown in \textbf{Left} of Fig. 5.
+However, the high computational complexity of this mechanism inevitably increases the model's inference time while obtaining excellent performance.
+To reduce the computational complexity of the attention mechanism, so that satisfy the high-speed recognition requirement while keeping outstanding accuracy, we design MMSA, an highly efficient and practical self-attention mechanism, as shown in \textbf{Right} of Fig. 5.
+Next, we first briefly introduce the conventional MHSA, while our proposed MMSA is presented and analyzed afterward.